Makio64/vue-tiny-router/docs/index.md

 hero:
   name: "Vue Tiny Router"
   text: "Lightweight Vue 3 Router"
-  tagline: "Only 1kb gzipped with all the features you need"
+  tagline: "Only ~1.25 kB Brotli with all the features you need"
   actions:
     - theme: brand
       text: Get Started